 Youth Health Advisor

-Many youth in Malawi may feel intimidated to access important services at their health center.
-So you will work with the health center staff to analyze and improve services, customer service, and confidentiality to make the health center welcoming and supportive to youth.
+Many youth in Malawi may feel too intimidated to access important services at their health center.
+This is mainly due to the negative attitudes of Health Workers toward Sexually Transmitted Infections (STIs) and the perception that youth who ask for condoms and/or family planning services are “promiscuous.”
+Unfortunately, this encourages insensitivity toward shy teens and young adults which leaves them feeling disempowered and unable to express themselves.
+As a result, they are often not assessed for pertinent health issues.
+Therefore, you will work with the health center staff to analyze and improve services and confidentiality practices to make the health center welcoming and supportive to youth.

-In your work as a Youth Health Advisor, you will also work directly with pregnant women as well as mother and fathers of young children to promote essential practices that can keep their children protected from various health threats.
+In your work as a Youth Health Advisor, you will also work directly with pregnant women as well as parents of young children to promote essential practices that can keep their young children protected from various health threats.
 You will conduct home visits to help implement and monitor these health measures.

 • Bachelor of Arts/Bachelor of Science degree in any field